|

 were Sunday Masses, evening services, christenings, and funerals took

 place.
-There was always a big celebration when the camp's children made
+There was always a big celebration when the camp's children took

 |